compsb-unimi/VMetaD-tutorial/input.md

 ```
 restr: UPPER_WALLS ARG=rho AT=2.8 KAPPA=10000
 ```
-the $$k$$ value is 10,000 kJ/mol/nm^2, which means that if the ligand is out by 0.1 nm he will feel a potential of 100 kJ/mol.
+the $k$ value is 10,000 kJ/mol/nm^2, which means that if the ligand is out by 0.1 nm he will feel a potential of 100 kJ/mol.

 One effect that we should take into account is the possibility that the ligand, in advanced phases of the simulation, will try to unfold the protein, being the place occupied by it the volume portion with less history-dependent potential deposited.
 To limit this phenomenon we will put in place a RMSD restraining that will be removed during the reweighting procedure.
 To compute the RMSD we will use the same atoms included in the `ref_ca.pdb` file instruction
 ```